top of page

 Case Progress: From District Court to SCOTUS

 The parents filed their lawsuit in May 2023, seeking a preliminary injunction to restore opt-out rights.
 A federal district court denied the injunction, ruling that the parents hadn’t shown a clear violation of their rights.
-In May 2024, a divided 4th U.S. Circuit Court of Appeals upheld this decision, stating there was no evidence the curriculum coerced the parents or their children to change their beliefs.
+In May 2024, a divided 4th U.S. Circuit Court of Appeals upheld this decision.
+They stated there was no evidence the curriculum coerced the parents or their children to change their beliefs.

 The parents appealed to the Supreme Court, which agreed to hear the case on January 17, 2025.
 The Supreme Court’s decision to take up Mahmoud v.
 Taylor signals its importance.
 With a ruling expected by mid-2025, the outcome could set a nationwide precedent for how schools handle parental objections to sensitive curriculum content.

 Why This Matters for GEI’s Opt-Out Project

-GEI’s Opt-Out Project is dedicated to ensuring parents have a voice in their children’s education, particularly on topics that intersect with personal, moral, or religious beliefs.
+GEI’s Opt-Out Project is dedicated to ensuring parents have a voice in their children’s education.
+This is particularly vital on topics that intersect with personal, moral, or religious beliefs.
 Mahmoud v.
-Taylor is a test case for this mission.
-A victory for the parents would affirm that schools must respect parental rights by allowing opt-outs for sensitive materials, reinforcing GEI’s advocacy for policies that prioritize family values.
-Conversely, a ruling for the school district could embolden schools to limit parental choice, making our work even more urgent.
+Taylor serves as a test case for this mission.
+A victory for the parents would affirm that schools must respect parental rights by allowing opt-outs for sensitive materials.
+This reinforces GEI’s advocacy for policies that prioritize family values.

-The case also highlights the growing need for transparency and flexibility in public education.
 Parents deserve to know what their children are learning and to have options when content conflicts with their beliefs.
 GEI’s Opt-Out Project pushes for these principles, advocating for policies that empower parents without undermining inclusive education.

 Call to Action: Support GEI’s Fight for Parental Rights